Mustafa-Kum/ChatGPT-Copying-All-Images-To-Temp-File-Python/README.md

 --- Write to ChatGPT ---> Write me a python code, search for doc, pdf, jpg, png and gifs and copy them to temp folder in windows if found.

-If you want you can add ftp or mail transfer.

 ```python

 import os